 Burke: Did you watch many Soviet movies or only cartoons?

 Sorkina: As a child, as a child…I just watched cartoons.
 Because all kids love ‘kids films,’ as we call them, cartoons.
 And there were also some sort of kids films that I remember, they were great.
 Yes, but what I watched as a child, these children’s movies, I don’t remember them well.
-I remember that I saw the film The Adventures of Captain Grant by Jules Verne.
+I remember that I saw the film The Adventures of Captain Grant based on Jules Verne.
 Yes, that I remember well.
 There was also something.
-Yes, well now I can’t recall that other thing.
+I cannot quite recall though what it was.
 Practically everything’s gone.
 Yes.
 I watched Soviet movies too.
 But for these at any rate, I think, I didn’t go to the movie theater.
 I saw them on television.
 But I know that, for example, my parents often went to the movies.
 They watched those movies that came out every time.
 Yes, a new film.
-For example those movies by Eldar Razanov and all other Soviet directors, which did something then, put something out there.
+For example those movies by Eldar Ryazanov and all other Soviet directors, who did something then, filmed something .
 But in order to watch Soviet films I don’t think I went to the movies.
 In any case, I don’t remember it.
 I remember when the movie Moscow does not Believe in Tears came out.
 I was just a young girl.
 And my parents went to the late showing of the film.
 When they came back, I was really interested in what it was about.
 And my mom told me the plot of the movie, just as well as she was able, because in general it’s hard for a little girl to understand what the movie’s about.
 As I understood it, there was a prince, as my mom explained to me then, and that the film’s about a princess.
 How a woman can become a princess.
 Right?
 Well, it was something like that.
 Later I watched that film when I was already a university student, I think.

 Burke: When you saw that film was it on television?